-A more detailed diagram might show that a Deck actually contains a list of Cards, but built-in types like list and dict are usually not included in class diagrams.
+A more detailed diagram might showed that a Deck actually contains a list, which contains Card, but built-in types like list and dict are usually not included in class diagrams.

 Exercise 18.4 Read TurtleWorld.py, World.py and Gui.py and draw a class diagram that shows the relationships among the classes defined there.